-- Should possess a solid foundation in, and be able to apply the principles of, mathematics, science, and engineering to solve problems and have the ability to learn new skills relevant to his/her chosen career. - Have the ability to conduct and analyze data from experiments in dynamics, fluid dynamics, thermal science and materials, and should have been exposed to experimental design in at least one of these areas. - Should have experienced the use of current software in problem solving and design. - Should demonstrate the ability to design useful products, systems, and processes. - 5.
+- 1. Should possess a solid foundation in, and be able to apply the principles of, mathematics, science, and engineering to solve problems and have the ability to learn new skills relevant to his/her chosen career. - 2.
+Have the ability to conduct and analyze data from experiments in dynamics, fluid dynamics, thermal science and materials, and should have been exposed to experimental design in at least one of these areas. - 3.
+Should have experienced the use of current software in problem solving and design. - 4.
+Should demonstrate the ability to design useful products, systems, and processes. - 5.
 Should be able to work effectively on teams. - 6.
-Should have an understanding of professional and ethical responsibilities. - Should be able to write ab reports and design reports and give effective oral presentations. - Should have the broad background in the humanities and the social sciences, which provides an awareness of contemporary issues and facilitates an understanding of the global and societal impact of engineering problems and solutions.
+Should have an understanding of professional and ethical responsibilities. - 7.
+Should be able to write lab reports and design reports and give effective oral presentations. - 8.
+Should have the broad background in the humanities and the social sciences, which provides an awareness of contemporary issues and facilitates an understanding of the global and societal impact of engineering problems and solutions. - 9.
+Be a members of or participate in a professional society.